google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 [GitHub Pages](https://pages.github.com/) are served over HTTPS, making it a great place to share your demos.

-Note: Don't forget to enable [Generic Sensor API](#generic-sensor-api-in-chrome) in Chrome.
+Note: Don't forget to enable [Generic Sensor API](#generic-sensor-api-in-chrome) in Chrome versions prior to Chrome 67.

 ### 3D model rotation